percyvirus/cover_setlist_identification_system/README.md

 # cover_setlist_identification_system

-This project has been developed by Percy W Bonett Mendoza in the frame of the RES1 course project.
+This project is being developed by Percy W Bonett Mendoza in the frame of the RES1 course project.
 Spring 2023-24.
 Masters MATT, Barcelona School of Telecommunication Engineering (ETSETB), UPCs.

 **Comments**: